NFL contender kryptonite: Biggest weakness for each playoff team

 Matchup to avoid: Baltimore Ravens

 I understand that the Chiefs just beat the Ravens, but Baltimore put a real shock into the Chiefs at home, where Kansas City was 5-0 and outscoring teams by more than 16 points per game.
-It also came in a game in which the Chiefs recovered both of the game's fumbles, including one which came amid a would-be game-winning drive from Jackson.
+It also came in a game in which the Chiefs recovered both of the game's fumbles, including one (by Jackson) that came amid a potential game-winning drive for the Ravens.
 The Baltimore defense beat up Mahomes, knocking him down a staggering 15 times.
 Jackson and the Baltimore offense ran at will against the Chiefs, and the Heisman Trophy-winning quarterback is improving as an NFL passer.
 There are easier matchups out there for the Chiefs, even if they would come against tougher teams on paper.

 2. New England Patriots (99.8 percent)

-Kryptonite: Teams that slow down tight ends
+Kryptonite: teams that slow down tight ends

 There are not a lot of good ways to attack the Patriots, but we know from history that their offense tends to slow down with Rob Gronkowski unavailable.
 In 2018, Tom Brady has posted a 77.1 Total QBR with his star tight end on the field and a 48.3 QBR with Gronk sidelined.
-The effect isn't quite as big over a five-year span, but go back through 2014 and there's a noticeable difference over a large sample: Brady has a 77.5 QBR with Gronkowski in the huddle and a 60.3 QBR without his No. 1 receiver.
+The effect isn't quite as big over a five-year span, but go back through 2014 and there's a noticeable difference over a large sample: Brady has a 77.5 QBR with Gronkowski in the huddle and a 60.3 QBR without him.

 Furthermore, Brady's four losses this season have come against teams who generally manage to funnel production away from tight ends.
 The Dolphins, Jaguars, Lions and Titans all allow fewer receiving yards per game to tight ends than the league average.
-Gronkowski also struggled to make his usual impact against the Jaguars (two catches for 15 yards) and Lions (four catches for 51 yards), while he was injured and missed the blowout loss against Tennessee.
+Gronkowski also struggled to make his usual impact against the Jaguars (two catches for 15 yards) and Lions (four catches for 51 yards) while he was injured and missed the blowout loss against Tennessee.

 Gronk says stunning loss will test Pats' character